kanpov/archivedwebsite/_posts/2022-08-22-wrapping-up-the-summer.markdown

   - Tools for working with collections: `map`, `functools.reduce`, `filter`, `any`, `all`, `zip`, `enumerate` etc.
   - Basic file I/O
-- So, I've put the better part of two weeks into going through these courses, and I'm going to focus on competitive programming on the side for the next few weeks or so
+- So, I've put the better part of two weeks into going through these courses, and I'm going to focus on competitive programming on the side for the next few weeks or so.